KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ### Phase 5 — Design and Theme

-- Designed all 6 report page backgrounds in Figma, exported as PNG images, and applied as canvas backgrounds in Power BI
+- Designed all 6 report page backgrounds in Figma, exported as PNG images, and imported as canvas backgrounds in Power BI
 - Applied the custom Emerald Tide JSON theme across all 26 visual types
-- Used CRAP design principles throughout: Contrast, Repetition, Alignment, Proximity
+- Applied CARE design principles throughout: Cohesion, Aesthetic, Rhythm, Emphasis

 ---